Condoms

 • the condom breaking

-Condoms significantly reduce the chance of you catching or spreading HIV, chlamydia and gonorrhoea.
-Condoms also reduce the chance of syphilis, herpes and genital wart virus infection.
-However, they don’t give 100% protection because sometimes skin not covered by condoms can be infected with these viruses.
+Condoms significantly reduce the chance of you catching or spreading HIV, chlamydia, gonorrhoea and hepatitis B. Condoms also reduce the chance of syphilis, herpes and genital wart virus infection.

 It's important to use condoms correctly to stop them from slipping or breaking and so they work well to prevent pregnancy.
 Your healthcare provider will be able to teach you how to use them correctly and give advice if you have any problems.